phorton1/Arduino-theClock3/docs/design.md

 ### Synchronization

-The swing error is based on subsequent calls to the millis() function, rather than comparing the time directly to the RTC clock.
+The swing error is based on calls to the ESP32 **millis()** function, which returns the *milliseconds* since the clock was booted, rather than comparing the time directly to the RTC clock.
 This means that the algorithm itself can drift from RTC time.
 We allow this to happen and provide a separate synchronization method, **onSyncRTC()**, to occasionally (once per hour, parametrized) correct for this potential drift.
 This allows us to keep track of the drift between the algorithm and the RTC and isolates the basic swing PID controllers from changes in the RTC.

-Finally, if connected to the internet, we occasionally (once every three hours, parametrized) synchronize the RTC to **NTP** (Network Time Protocol) to correct for the ESP32 clock drift via another method **onSyncNTP()**.
+Finally, if connected to the internet, we occasionally (once every four hours, parametrized) synchronize the RTC to **NTP** (Network Time Protocol) to correct for the ESP32 clock drift via another method **onSyncNTP()**.